LasseHF/flexible-jekyll/_posts/2017-09-13-i-dream-of-neon-nights.markdown

 ---

 I am currently working on a game project lead by student game director Mark Iversen.
 The game is being developed in UE4 and the audio is being implemented with Wwise.
 I am doing sound design, music and audio implementation on the project.
-This is an early test scene from the upcoming game.
+This is an early test scene from the upcoming game, which will be finished in May 2020.

 <iframe width="840" height="472.5" src="https://www.youtube.com/embed/7hvKLQOVpbg" frameborder="0" allowfullscreen></iframe>